Poker Hand Rankings Chart for Texas Hold'em

 One important thing to be aware of is that not all poker games use the same hand ranking system.
 Depending on the game you’re playing, you may encounter a slight difference in the hand ranking chart, or find it completely turned upside down!

-For example, in Short Deck, a flush is more valuable than a full house, due to the 2s, 3s, 4s, and 5s being removed from the deck.
+For example, in Short Deck, a flush is more valuable than a full house due to the 2s, 3s, 4s, and 5s being removed from the deck.
 Also, the lowest straight you can make in this game is A6789, as the ace can still count as a high card or low card when making straights.
 This can take a bit of getting used to when playing for the first time, especially if you’re used to playing Texas Hold’em, where full houses are one of the strongest hands you can make.

-Then you have other games such as 2-7 lowball, where the aim of the game is to get the worst poker hand possible.
+Then you have other games such as 2-7 Lowball, where the aim of the game is to get the worst hand possible.
 In this game, you don’t want to make any pairs, and straights and flushes are some of the worst hands you’re likely to find!
 In 2-7, 23457 is the best hand you can have, as it’s the lowest possible hand without any straights or pairs.
 Trying to get the worst hand possible while avoiding all pairs, straights, and flushes will seem alien to most people, but we can assure you that this is a real game played at the World Series of Poker!

 There are a large number of poker games out there, each with its own set of rules, and it can be fun to try out a new variant and see how different it is.